NEWROPE/scnnr-js/README.md

 ```

 `Recognition` class represents the image recognition result from API.
-If the recognition processing is completed, you will get `Recognition` instance whose state is `finished`.
+If the recognition processing is completed, the promise is resolved with `Recognition` with `finished` state.

 ```
 promisedRecognition